jenkins-x/jx-docs/content/community.md

 ### Email

 If you prefer email then join us on the [jenkins-developers mailing list](https://groups.google.com/forum/#!forum/jenkins-dev).
 Prefix posts with `[Jenkins X]` in the subject.

+### Want to contribute?

+It will be lots of fun!

+Check out the [contribution guide](/contribute/) for some tips on how to get started